zerobounce/zerobounce-java-api-v2/README.md

 int credits = zeroBounceApi.getCredits();

-// validate email and assign result to a ZeroBounceResponse object ZeroBounceResponse validation = zeroBounceApi.validate("some@email.com");
+// validate email and assign result to a ZeroBounceResponse object ZeroBounceResponse validation = zeroBounceApi.validate("some@email.com, "some.ip.address can be blank");
 validation.getEmailAddress();
 validation.getStatus();
 validation.isDisposable();

-// validate email with ip and assign result to a ZeroBounceResponseWithIp object ZeroBounceResponseWithIp validationWithIp = zeroBounceApi.validateWithIpAddress("some@email.com", "some.ip.address");
-validationWithIp.getEmailAddress();
-validationWithIp.getCountry();
+alidationWithIp.getCountry();
 ```